Serial killer: Early accounts

-Inside and outside the United States
+Early modern period to 20th century

 The majority of documented serial killers were active in the United States.
 In one study of serial homicide in South Africa, many patterns were similar to established patterns in the U.S., with some exceptions: no offenders were female, offenders were lower educated than in the U.S., and both victims and offenders were predominantly black.

 In the 15th century, one of the wealthiest men in Europe and a former companion-in-arms of Joan of Arc, Gilles de Rais, was alleged to have sexually assaulted and killed peasant children, mainly boys, whom he had abducted from the surrounding villages and had taken to his castle.
 It is estimated that his victims numbered between 140 and 800.
 Similarly, the Hungarian aristocrat Elizabeth Báthory, born into one of the wealthiest families in Transylvania, allegedly tortured and killed as many as 650 girls and young women before her arrest in 1610.

 Between 1564 and 1589, German farmer Peter Stumpp killed 14 children, including his own son.
 He also murdered two pregnant women and had an incestuous relationship with his daughter.
 Stumpp claimed to have been granted the ability to turn into a werewolf by the Devil.
 As punishment for his crimes, Stumpp was put on a torture wheel and executed.
-His head was later severed and put on a pole next to the figure of a wolf to scare other people away from claiming themselves werewolves too.
+His head was later severed and put on a pole next to the figure of a wolf to scare other people away from claiming themselves werewolves, too.

 Members of the Thuggee cult in India may have murdered a million people between 1740 and 1840.
 Thug Behram, a member of the cult, may have murdered as many as 931 victims.
 In his 1886 book, Psychopathia Sexualis, psychiatrist Richard von Krafft-Ebing noted a case of a serial murderer in the 1870s, a Frenchman named Eusebius Pieydagnelle who had a sexual obsession with blood and confessed to murdering six people.